flinder/active_stream/README.md

 obtain a fine tuned stream that maximizes the number of relevant tweets from the stream.

-The system will consist of four components.
-Given a few user selected keywords, an initial stream is produced.
+Given a set of user selected seed keywords, an initial stream is produced.
 The active learning component classifies tweets as relevant or not and concurrently presents tweets to the user for manual annotation.
 Only tweets that the system is most uncertain about are selected for manual annotation.
 A second component proposes new keywords based on co-occurence in the tweet text.
-The third component is an analytics engine that provides the user with descriptive information about the relevant tweets that have been collected so far (not implemented yet).

 ## Dependencies